-More than 75 years in one family’s hands, 5 Central has been home to Frank DeMello (1898-1977) and his wife, Mary DeMello, and then to their daughter Carol A. (DeMello) Pavao and her husband, Ronald A. Pavao.
+More than 75 years in one family’s hands, 5 Central has been home to Frank DeMello (1898-1977) and his wife, Mary A. DeMello, and then to their daughter Carol Ann (DeMello) Pavao and her husband, Ronald A. Pavao.
 The house, constructed in the mid-19th century, has an especially fine Greek Revival-style entryway.
+The couple purchased the house in 1943 from Elizabeth G. Dunham.
 Frank DeMello was the proprietor of the Pilgrim Club, a popular and lively — too lively for some neighbors — nightspot from the 1940s through the early 1960s.
 The club originated at 391 Commercial Street, but local opposition soon drove it downtown, to 323½ Commercial Street.
 It moved out to 67 Shank Painter Road in 1962, which was then a fairly remote location, next to Matthew Costa’s golf driving range.
 Here at 5 Central, DeMello offered a watch and jewelry repair service.
-Carol was graduated from Provincetown High School in 1959.

-¶ Last updated on 24 March 2018.
+¶ Last updated on 17 September 2020.